kawansoft/aceql-http-client-android-sample/README.md

 Main features:

 * This sample project was created with Android studio 4.1.3.
-* It will run on any Andoid device with Api Level 19 (Android version 4.4 KitKat) or later.
+* It will run on any Andoid device with API 30 (Android 11.0) or later.
 * The Java Client SDK is licensed through the liberal Apache 2.0 license.

 For more info on the AceQL Client JDBC Driver, see <a href="https://www.aceql.com/documentation">AceQL HTTP Documentation</a> page.